Skip to main content

 If you do not give up the right to deduction

-• Social Security or Mutual Insurance contributions.
-It will indicate the months in which you have contributions and their amount.
-If you have contributions all year round for an amount equal to or greater than 100 euros, you will mark the corresponding box.
+• Contributions to Social Security or Mutual Insurance.
+Indicate the months in which you have contributions and the amount of the same.
+If you have contributions throughout the year for an amount equal to or greater than 100 euros, check the corresponding box.

-If you transfer the right to deduction
+If you give up the right to deduction

-• In the case of married couples, unless you opt for individual data capture, the situation that the taxpayer reflects in their return, the program will reflect in the return of the other spouse.
+• In the case of married couples, unless you choose to enter data individually, the program will reflect the situation that the taxpayer reflects in his or her return in the return of the other spouse.

-• In the event that they had improperly received (totally or partially) the advance payment and before submitting this declaration they had regularized that situation by entering the excess amounts received through form 122, the amount to be entered in concept of advance payment in box 0624 will be the difference between the amount that would have been paid in advance and the amount returned through said model.
+• In the event that they have received the advance payment improperly (totally or partially) and before submitting this declaration they have regularized this situation by entering the excess amounts received through form 122, the amount to be entered as advance payment in box 0624 will be the difference between the amount that was paid to them in advance and the amount returned through said form.

 If you have been given the right to deduction